ehounder/SmartLegalContracts/README.md

 Users manually enter in the retail form {key:value} pairs, however with the advent of AI agents, future development is progressing towards human-AI transactions and even AI-to-AI agreements and payments.

-SmartLegalContracts.net UI initiates with a Wyoming Motor Vehicle Bill of Sale, which workflow follows conventional expectations of first verifying the vehicle, the identities of the Seller and Buyer, agreeing on a price, signing of the document, finalized by XRP payment.
+[smartlegalcontracts.net](https://smartlegalcontracts.net) minimum viable product UI initiates with a [Wyoming Motor Vehicle Bill of Sale].
+Document workflow follows conventional expectations of first verifying the vehicle, the identities of the Seller and Buyer, agreeing on a price, signing of the document, finalized by XRP payments.

+## Web3 agency fee multipayment equivalent to credit cart transaction

 The SmartLegalContracts.net UI is fully browserified hence of lightest weight for scaling up the XRP Ledger transactions.